 […] Pray you, sir, a word:

-Because Romeo and Juliet feel as though they can't share their love with their feuding families, they turn to their mentors (Juliet's Nurse and Friar Laurence) for help.
+Because Romeo and Juliet are convinced that their feuding families will never understand them, they turn to their mentors (Juliet's Nurse and Friar Laurence) for help.
 Here, the Nurse makes arrangements that help facilitate the young lovers' union.
-The Nurse seems to be on Juliet's side but, later, when Romeo is banished from Verona, the Nurse callously urges her to forget about and move on.
+Nice, right?
+Yes—until Romeo is banished from Verona, and the Nurse tells her to get over it and move on.

 | Quote #6

 When Tybalt challenges Romeo to a duel, Romeo refuses to fight because he's secretly married to Tybalt's cousin, Juliet.
 Here, it seems that Romeo's love for his new wife is the most important thing to him.
 But, after Tybalt kills Romeo's best friend later in the scene, all bets are off.